Terminator: Dark Fate

 2019 | dir: Tim Miller | 128 m

 Terminator: Dark Fate is another in a long line of belated Terminator sequels that I will have to try to actively forget.
 In this case, it shouldn't be too hard.
 Terminator: Dark Fate was an utterly forgettable film, but at least it wasn't aggressively bad like the previous entry in the series, Terminator: Genyisys.
 (I still die a little inside whenever I read that title).
 Why are studios still subjecting us to these sequels?
-And perhaps more importantly, why why are audiences still subjecting themselves?
+And perhaps more importantly, why are audiences still subjecting themselves?
 The obvious answer is that because the original Terminator is an iconic sci-fi film and Terminator 2: Judgement Day is widely regarded as one of the greatest (if not the greatest) action movies of all time, they set the bar so high and piqued our interest so much, that we're willing to risk laying down our hard-earned cash for utter garbage just for the slim chance to chase that high again.

 And like most junkies, Terminator fans still haven't learned our lesson.
 For some insane reason, despite all obvious evidence to the contrary, I had incredibly high hopes going into Dark Fate.
-Alas, any hope I had was wiped out quicker and more thoroughly than humanity in thermo-nuclear war launched by a rogue AI.
+Alas, any hope I had was wiped out quicker and more thoroughly than humanity in a thermo-nuclear war launched by a rogue AI.
 We've had a mixed mag when its come to decades-later sequels.
 For every Blade Runner 2049 there seems to be a A Good Day to Die Hard.
 But with Dark Fate, they got the band back together.
 Arnold Schwarzenegger and Linda Hamilton reprising their roles as an unstoppable killing machine and Sarah Connor, a waitress turned commando, respectively.
 James Cameron back to... produce.
 Well, that's something, I guess.
-It was a direct sequel to Terminator 2, ignoring or retconning (as all the cool kids are saying) all of the other Terminator films that came before it save the first two, if not out of existence, then at least out of the canon.
+It was a direct sequel to Terminator 2, ignoring or retconning (as all the cool kids are saying these days) all of the other Terminator films that came before it save the first two, if not out of existence, then at least out of the canon.
 Then, right out of the gate, Dark Fate tries to pull an Alien 3 opening, failing to do so, and setting the stage for disappointment right there.
 Don't promise me the long-awaited return of Edward Furlong as John Conner, for that kind of nonsense.
 Alien 3's decision to kill off main characters from the previous film rather unceremoniously still doesn't sit right with me, but I can appreciate what David Fincher was trying to achieve in the context of the story, and it made sense.
 Dark Fate's similarly dark opening just felt cheap by comparison.
 I've felt cleaner after leaving a Russian brothel than I felt after watching that opening.

 But I'm not going to nitpick the physics of a shape-shifting, time-travelling murder-bot in a movie built entirely around the premise that such a thing exists.
 I just found myself wishing the whole time that director Tim Miller would put Schwarzenegger and Hamilton to better use, as this was likely the last time they would be reprising these iconic roles, and they were in rare form.
-Hamilton was great as the grizzled, old version of Sarah Conner, and you could tell that Schwarzenegger was having a blast playing a reformed (don't ask) T-800 named Carl.
-Hell, there were even some genuinely funny moments as the protagonists interacted with old Carl.
+Hamilton is great as the grizzled, old version of Sarah Conner, and you could tell that Schwarzenegger is having a blast playing a reformed (don't ask) T-800 named Carl.
+Hell, there are even some genuinely funny moments as the protagonists interact with old Carl.
 It felt like Miller had great ideas for the re-introduction of these characters, but no idea what to do with them after that.
-Sarah Connor especially seemed she had great motivation, and she kicks a bunch of ass, but it really feels like neither the director nor the writers had any idea what to do with her within the context of the new story.
+Sarah Connor especially seems like she had great motivation, and she kicks a bunch of ass, but it really feels like neither the director nor the writers had any idea what to do with her within the context of the new story.
 In fact, Dark Fate literally goes out of its way to tell us that Sarah Conner is now irrelevant.
 Great.
 So why is she still a main character, if she's literally irrelevant to the story now?

 Rating: 1.5 / 5